 What does intestacy mean?

-A power of attorney is a written document that grants an individual the authority to manage your affairs – typically in regards to financial or medical matters – as an attorney-in-fact if you are unable to do so.
+A Power of Attorney is a written document that grants an individual the authority to manage your affairs.
+This document makes the individual granted authority an attorney-in-fact, acting on your behalf if you are unable to do so.
+Typically, this is in regards to financial or medical matters.

-Typically, a power of attorney terminates when its purpose is fulfilled or at your death or incapacity.
+A power of attorney may be terminated when its purpose is fulfilled or at your death or incapacity.
 However, a durable power of attorney remains in effect even if you are incapacitated.